mlpack/ensmallen/doc/optimizers.md

 *An optimizer for arbitrary multi-objective functions.*
 MOEA/D-DE (Multi Objective Evolutionary Algorithm based on Decomposition - Differential Evolution) is a multi objective optimization algorithm.
 It decomposes a multiobjective optimization problem into a number of scalar optimization subproblems and optimizes them simultaneously.
-Each subproblem randomly use information from neighboring subproblems during the evolution stage.
+Each subproblem randomly uses information from neighboring subproblems during the evolution stage.
 The Differential Evolution variant introduces further measures to encourage diversity in the produced solution.